 Riley Smoot, Jr.

-Riley Smoot, Jr. served 36 years as a police officer, including 13 as Chief of Police for the Southwest Regional Police Department.
+Riley Smoot, Jr. retired December 2015 after serving for 36 years as a police officer, including 13 as Chief of Police for the Southwest Regional Police Department.
 During his tenure as chief, Southwest Regional increased in size and secured several “COPS” grants that allowed the department to stave off layoffs and hire additional officers.
 As an officer, Mr. Smoot held positions of juvenile officer, detective, patrol sergeant, school resource officer, and DARE officer.
 He was involved with the Sharon/Farrell Communities that Care grant program and worked in the Farrell Schools as a Family Center Specialist.
+Mr. Smoot is currently the School Resource Officer for Farrell School District.
 Mr. Smoot served on the PA State Advisory Board for Communities That Care and the Sharon-Farrell’s Weed and Seed Grant Program.
 He also served on the PA State Weed and Seed Law Enforcement Committee.
 Grants of more than $1.5 million supported numerous school, police and athletic programs initiatives in the Sharon – Farrell communities.
 Among his community boards are: Shenango Valley Urban League; City of Farrell Recreation Board; United Way of Mercer County; Mercer County Criminal Advisory Board; Mercer County Communities that Care Advisory Board; and the Mercer County Community Health Partnership Board.
 Mr. Smoot has been a PIAA official in both basketball and football since 1987.

 Mr. Smoot attended Milliken University and Penn State University-Shenango campus.